Board & Staff

 Larry Garrett, Ph.D., RN is an Assistant Professor at the University of Utah, College of Nursing.
 He earned his doctorate in Interdisciplinary Health Science from Western Michigan University.
 He was the first Health Informatics Fellow with the National Foundation for the Centers for Disease Control and Prevention and a former Epidemic Intelligence Service Officer with the Centers for Disease Control and Prevention.
 Prior to working at the University of Utah, he was a partner in a public health software and consulting company where he provided consulting services to state and local health departments across the county.
 Later, Dr Garrett was employed at Comagine Health, on a variety of healthcare quality improvement initiatives.
 He is currently working on a project to improve primary care by creating opportunities for registered nurses to work at the top of their licensure.
 He has twenty-seven years of experience in health care consulting and teaching.

-Robert Petite, PhD, FACSM, ATC, CSCS
+Robert Pettitt, PhD, FACSM, ATC, CSCS

-Robert Petite, PhD, FACSM, ATC, CSCS
+Robert Petitt, PhD, FACSM, ATC, CSCS

 Dean, School of Health Sciences